 Some of the factors behind Asia Pacific’s speedy growth include an increment in spending power, the growth of its young population and rapid growth in internet connectivity.
 By virtue of these factors, it is, in fact, the fastest-growing region globally.

-Current trends reveal that it is no longer a matter of whether the smart home market will grow, rather, the question is by how much.
+Current trends reveal that it is no longer a question of whether the smart home market will grow, rather, by how much.